If you’re in search of the best toy for your 3-year old boy or girl, you cannot go wrong with an Original Big Wheel (the 16-Inch Tricycle or Trike).

 We gave our son a duty to identify the parts on the assembly instructions, spreading them all out before building, and then handing me each piece as I needed it.
 We then all put the Big Wheel decals/stickers on there together.

-Included Assembly Instructions
+The Included Assembly Instructions Insert

-This is step 1 on the instructions pictured above.
+It’s step-1 on the instructions pictured above.

-It doesn’t seem like it’s something that would stick on there.
+This shallow little cap doesn’t seem like it’s something that would stick on there.